CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-grafana/install-grafana.md

 ## Install Grafana

-1. Download the grafana Windows installer specified in [Software Requirements][]
+1. Download the Grafana Windows installer specified in [Software Requirements][]
 1. Run the installer and install Grafana to a suitable location.

 ## Next Steps?